 Place the Helmet on your head, connect the chinstrap, tighten the headband and engage the faceshield or goggles.
+If your Helmet is configured for Proximity firefighting, engage the shroud.

 7.3 FIT AND ADJUSTMENT

 Your safety depends upon the proper fit of your Helmet.
 You must check the integrity, fit and proper assembly of the Helmet, suspension and chinstrap before each use.
 Since no two heads are exactly alike, a new Helmet will need to be adjusted to your head's unique size and shape.